ElNeoX-dev/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

     If unspecified, then the default list of credential provider classes, queried in sequence, is:
-    1. org.apache.hadoop.fs.s3a.BasicAWSCredentialsProvider: supports
+    1. org.apache.hadoop.fs.s3a.SimpleAWSCredentialsProvider:
-        static configuration of AWS access key ID and secret access key.
-        See also fs.s3a.access.key and fs.s3a.secret.key.
+       Uses the values of fs.s3a.access.key and fs.s3a.secret.key.
     2. com.amazonaws.auth.EnvironmentVariableCredentialsProvider: supports
         configuration of AWS access key ID and secret access key in environment variables named AWS_ACCESS_KEY_ID and